Spanish Culinary Arts

 No student of Spanish cuisine can truly progress without going to Spain to get a firsthand experience of ingredients, its environment, and its dining culture.
 Chef José has deep, lifelong relationships with the best and most celebrated farmers, growers, chefs, and winemakers in Spain.
 His connections mean that at the end of the program you will go to Spain to experience the finest local gastronomy for yourself.

 No amount of words and pictures can substitute for seeing, touching, tasting, and experiencing the ingredients, the tapas bars, the farms, the markets, and the restaurants that together create the Spanish culinary experience.
 This is your unique opportunity to see and experience it for yourself.
-It may well be that Chef José will join you for a day or two.

 The International Culinary Center would like to thank our very generous donors of the below scholarships.
 Five students received the opportunity of a lifetime to study Spanish Culinary Arts at The ICC and travel to Spain with our Dean of Spanish Studies, renowned Chef José Andrés.